 As of June 30, 2020, our cash and cash equivalents were \$36.6 million.
-We estimate that the net proceeds of this offering will be approximately \$107.8 million, based upon the initial public offering price of \$16.00 per share, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+We estimate that the net proceeds of this offering will be approximately \$107.8 million, assuming an initial public offering price of \$16.00 per share, which is the midpoint of the price range set forth on the cover of this prospectus, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.